• Disease Overview

 The symptoms and severity of Hailey-Hailey disease varies from one person to another, even among members of the same family.
 In most cases, there is a family history of the disorder.

 Hailey-Hailey usually first appears as an erosive, blistering skin rash, most often affecting the armpits, neck, chest and groin.
 The lesions may develop a yellow crusty overlying layer.
-In many cases, the rash may itch or cause a burning sensation.
+In many people, the rash may itch or cause a burning sensation.
 The lesions can separate leaving painful, cracked skin.
 Secondary infection of the skin lesions can also occur and may cause an unpleasant odor.

 The skin lesions that characterize Hailey-Hailey disease are generally relapsing and remitting, which means that they go away on their own but recur periodically.
 The length of an outbreak and the time between the lesions going away and a recurrence varies.
 When the lesions heal, they generally do not leave scars.
 The skin lesions are worsened by friction, heat, injury and sun exposure.